KC-7/ecommerce/README.md

     `python3 manage.py migrate --plan`

-1. Commit changes to GitHub as per usual: `git add .` ➡️  `git commit -m "Added custom domain to settings.py"` ➡️ `git push`
+1. Commit changes to GitHub as per usual: `git add .` ➡️  `git commit -m "Added custom domain to settings.py"` ➡️ `git push`.

 1. Deploy site on Heroku via the Heroku Dashboard, this will be done automatically when you made the above commit to GitHub if you have Automatic Deploys set up on Heroku.

-1. Go to Heroku ➡️ Your App ➡️ Settings ➡️ Domains ➡️ Add Domain ➡️ Enter your custom domain name (eg: customdomain.tdl) ➡️ Sumbit ➡️ Copy the generated "DNS Target"
+1. Go to Heroku ➡️ Your App ➡️ Settings ➡️ Domains ➡️ Add Domain ➡️ Enter your custom domain name (eg: customdomain.tdl) ➡️ Sumbit ➡️ Copy the generated "DNS Target".

-1. Go to Namecheap (if you have a parking page set up turn it off now) ➡️ Your Domain ➡️ Advanced DNS ➡️ Host Records ➡️ Add New Record ➡️ Type: Alias Record, Host: @, Target: [Paste your Heroku DNS Target Value], TTL: Automatic ➡️ Sumbit
+1. Go to Namecheap (if you have a parking page set up turn it off now) ➡️ Your Domain ➡️ Advanced DNS ➡️ Host Records ➡️ Add New Record ➡️ Type: Alias Record, Host: @, Target: [Paste your Heroku DNS Target Value], TTL: Automatic ➡️ Sumbit.

 1. Check your new domain URL to see if the page loads (eg. http://customdomain.tdl).
 Note, we have not set up www. or https yet.

-1. To set up the www. subdomain, go back to Heroku ➡️ Set up new domain as per previous step except this time add www. to the custom domain url (eg. http://customdomain.tdl) ➡️ Copy the new generated "DNS Target"
+1. To set up the www. subdomain, go back to Heroku ➡️ Set up new domain as per previous step except this time add www. to the custom domain url (eg. http://customdomain.tdl) ➡️ Copy the new generated "DNS Target".

-1. Go back to Namecheap ➡️ Your Domain ➡️ Advanced DNS ➡️ Host Records ➡️ Add New Record ➡️ Type: CNAME, Host: www, Target: [Paste your Heroku DNS Target Value], TTL: 1 min ➡️ Sumbit
+1. Go back to Namecheap ➡️ Your Domain ➡️ Advanced DNS ➡️ Host Records ➡️ Add New Record ➡️ Type: CNAME, Host: www, Target: [Paste your Heroku DNS Target Value], TTL: 1 min ➡️ Sumbit.

 1. Test your customdomain with the www. subdomain: (eg. http://www.customdomain.tdl).
 It may take a couple of minutes to work.